How Dairy Cows Are Farmed and Killed

 Where do cows descend from?

-Cattle are members of the Bovidae family, which includes antelope, goats, sheep, bison and buffalo.
-Modern domestic cattle (Bos taurus) descend from the much larger auroch (Bos taurus primigenius) which once ranged throughout Britain, Africa, the Middle East, India and Central Asia.
-Cows are believed to have been been domesticated some 10,000 years ago and selective breeding over the millennia has caused dramatic physical changes.1Bollongino R, Burger J, Powell A et al. 2012.
+Cows are members of the Bovidae family, which includes antelope, goats, sheep, bison and buffalo.
+Modern domestic cattle (Bos taurus) descend from the much larger auroch (Bos primigenius) an extinct wild cattle species which once ranged throughout Europe and parts of Asia and North Africa.
+They went extinct in 1627 with the last known individuals seen in Poland.
+Modern cows are believed to have been domesticated some 10,000 years ago and selective breeding over the millennia has caused substantial changes in size, behaviour and productivity compared with their wild ancestors.1Bollongino R, Burger J, Powell A et al. 2012.
 Modern taurine cattle descended from small number of near-eastern founders.
 Molecular Biology and Evolution.
 29 (9) 2,101-2,104.

 Semi-wild cattle

-Populations of semi-wild cattle still survive in several countries, including the white cattle of Chillingham Park in Northumberland, who have roamed free for at least 800 years.
-Studies of this herd and other semi-wild herds have provided insight into natural cattle behaviour.
+Populations of semi-wild cattle still survive in several countries, including the white cattle of Chillingham Park in Northumberland, who have roamed free for at least 700 to 800 years.
+Studies of this herd and other semi-wild herds have provided insight into natural cattle behaviour under natural or near-natural conditions.

-Semi-wild cattle form small groups, averaging 15-20 animals with a strict social hierarchy.
-The structure is matriarchal, and offspring inherit the mother’s status in the herd.
+Semi-wild cattle form small groups, averaging 15 to 20 animals with a strict social hierarchy.
+The structure is matriarchal, and offspring inherit the mother’s social status within the herd.
 It is common for calves to establish lifelong friendships at a young age, and mutual grooming reinforces social bonds between cows.

 Natural Diet